lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 ```

 The transaction service provides the function `GroupTransactionsByType()` which groups a slice with
-transactions by the type of the transactions and returns the result as a map.
-Now let's create a
+transactions by there type and returns the result as a map.
+Now let's create a test to ensure the
-test to ensure the intended function.
+functionality.

 ```golang
 package transactions